When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Stomach Sleepers

-Mattress Performance
+Performance Ratings

 Motion Isolation

-The Nolah Original Hybrid’s motion isolation is on par with similarly constructed hybrids we’ve tested, though it falls short of models with memory foam comfort systems.
+The Nolah Original Hybrid’s motion isolation is on-par with similarly constructed hybrids we’ve tested, though it falls short of models with memory foam comfort systems.

+While the two-layer polyfoam comfort system absorbs quite a bit of movement, some did spread to the opposite side of the bed.
 In our assessments, testers noticed some movement when we dropped a kettlebell next to them or asked a testing partner to move around on the surface.
 That said, these tests didn’t significantly disturb our team members.

 Pressure Relief

-Thanks to its polyfoam comfort system and zoned support core, the Nolah Original Hybrid excels in pressure relief.
+Thanks to its polyfoam comfort system and zoned support core, the Nolah Original Hybrid excels at pressure relief.
+The first 1.5-inch layer of the company’s proprietary AirFoam is designed to distribute the sleeper’s weight more evenly to relieve joint tension.

 The core’s pocketed coils move independently of one another for greater contouring based on the individual’s body shape.
 Additionally, this layer is divided into three firmness zones that reinforce areas in need of added support and compress more easily under areas that benefit from extra contouring.